permaweb/ao/servers/su/README.md

 docker run --env-file .env.su -v ./.wallet.json:/app/.wallet.json su-runner su 9000
 ```

-When running the static binary in docker you will need to make sure the environment
+When running the binary in docker you will need to make sure the environment
 variables are set in the container.
 If not see a NotPresent error you are missing the
 environment variables.
 You will also need to make sure the database url is accessible
 in the container.